ahietala/magnolia/groovy/README.md

+# Groovy
-# Groovy scripts for working with Magnolia and JCR content
+Groovy scripts for working with Magnolia and JCR content